johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 ---
 title: "Calculating the cost of my subscriptions"
-description: "How much am I spending on subscriptions?
+excerpt: "How much am I spending on subscriptions?
 It adds up fast when you're not watching it like a hawk."
 categories:
   - personal
   - technology